 Sometimes a puppy will let you know when he's tired.
 He'll simply sit down, and you may have to carry him home.
 Others will try to keep pace with older dogs or their human, even when they should take a rest.
 But whether your puppy seems tired or not, remember that it is always possible to overdo it.

-Studies show that over-exercise could have a negative impact on long-term health, leading to future joint and bone problems.
+Studies show that over-exercise could harm long-term health, leading to future joint and bone problems.
 Besides age, how much exercise is too much often depends on the breed?
 Over-exercise is especially risky for large- and giant-breed puppies, whose bones take longer to mature.
 All dogs need care, and a Dog Nail Grinder is a perfect way to keep their nails correctly trimmed.

 How Do You Find a Good Walking Routine for Your Puppy?

 Finding the right amount of exercise can be tricky.
 There's no single hard and fast rule of how much use is too much since it depends on your puppy's personality, age, breed, and health.
 One puppy Golden Retriever may enjoy more exercise than another of the same kind.
 Finding the right balance for your particular puppy is part of a process, and after a while, you'll know your dog better than anyone else.

 The good thing is that puppies love to play and explore.
 This gives you a lot of options for games and training as you bond with your new dog.
 Pay attention in the beginning to the right amount of activity, increasing how far you walk as she ages.
-You can also add new activities to help socialize your puppy.
+You can also add new events to help socialize your puppy.
 Make sure to get at least two full exercise sessions a day, with another playtime as needed.
 Learn about the activity level for your puppy's breed so that you can set an appropriate pace.
 Take time to develop healthy walking and exercising habits with your new puppy, and you can look forward to many long walks together in the years that come.

 4 people found this helpful.